alzamer2/Crunchyroll-XML-Decoder-py3/README.md

         done can be found here:
         http://www.darkztar.com/forum/showthread.php?219034-Ripping-videos-amp-subtitles-from-Crunchyroll-%28noob-friendly%29
 What new:
 - new way for login that dont need cfscrape
 - add progressbar to download
 - add color for console
 - use new  way to get video url which include Hardsub video and 240p
 - new way to get usa sesson_id

-What To-DO:
+What new:

     - clean the code from unused lines and codes
     - update the code to use new proxy function
     - remove the old function to download subtitle and use new code